umer0010/simple-task-management/README.md

 # simple-task-management

 A Laravel Livewire application for managing tasks with tags, import/export functionality, and real-time updates.
+I used the laravel breeze and livewire package to implement this functionality.

 ## Features